ENT & Audiology

 Swim moulds policy

-• This involves putting a small sponge into your ear and filling your ear up with impression material in order to obtain the shape of your ear.
+- To fit you with swim moulds, we need to take an impression of your ear—this involves inserting a small sponge into your ear and filling it with impression material to capture the shape of your ear.

-• If you suffer from Tinnitus, when the impression material is in your ear the Tinnitus may increase in volume, however when the impression material is taken out it should return back to its original level.
+- If you suffer from tinnitus, the volume may increase when the impression material is in your ear, but should return to its original level once it's removed.

-• It takes approximately 2-3 weeks for the moulds to be made by the laboratory.
+- It takes about 2–3 weeks for the laboratory to make the moulds.

-• We will send you a letter when they have been made with instructions on what to do to organise payment and collection of the swim moulds.
+- We will send you a letter with instructions on arranging payment and collection once the moulds are ready.

 You have recently had an impression taken of your ear for a swim mould.
-This is to inform you that the swim moulds are ready for collection.
+Your swim moulds are now ready for collection.

-• You can organise collection of the swim moulds and payment at the same time.
+- You can arrange for collection and payment of the swim moulds at the same time.

-• We will instruct you on how to fit the swim moulds.
-If they are not a good fit we will retake the impressions.
+- We'll show you how to fit the swim moulds.
+If they're not a good fit, we'll retake the impressions.

-• When you have been given the swim moulds, if you find they are a poor fit contact us within 2 weeks of the fitting, and we will retake the impressions with no extra charge.
+- If you find the swim moulds are a poor fit within two weeks of the fitting, contact us and we'll retake the impressions at no extra charge.

 Tinnitus direct access clinic

-Your GP has referred you to the Adult Audiology Department at West Middlesex University Hospital.
+Your GP has referred you to the Audiology Department for a tinnitus assessment.

 What will happen at my appointment?

-We will then look into your ears and check that they are healthy and free of wax.
-You will listen to a series of sounds presented through headphones and be asked to press a button every time you hear a sound.
-This allows us to measure the quietest sounds you are able to hear.
+We will examine your ears to see if they are healthy and then complete a hearing test.
 Occasionally we may also do a pressure test to check how well your eardrums are moving and if you have any fluid behind your eardrum.
+All procedures will only be carried out with your consent.

-Depending on the outcome of your hearing assessment, we may recommend hearing aids, refer you for Cognitive Behavioural Therapy or refer you on to the Ear, Nose & Throat Department (with your consent).
-We will send your GP a letter regarding the outcome of this appointment.
+Depending on the outcome of your hearing assessment, we may refer you on to the Ear, Nose and Throat Department (with your consent) for further investigations.
+We will write back to your GP with the outcome of the appointment.

 How long will my appointment take?

-The appointment has been allocated for 60 minutes.
-We aim to see you on time but sometimes Audiology clinics can be unavoidably delayed as someone in front of you may need more time.
-We will keep you informed if there is a delay to your appointment.
+Approximately one hour.
+We aim to see you on time but occasionally clinics can be unavoidably delayed.
+We will keep you informed of any delay to your appointment.

 How do I prepare for my appointment?